artifacthealth/tsreflect/README.md

     for(var i = 0, l = symbols.length; i < l; i++) {
         var symbol = symbols[i];

-        // if the symbol is an interface, then print it's name if(symbol.isInterface()) {
+        if(symbol.isInterface()) {
             process.stdout.write(symbol.getName() + '\n');
         }
         else if(symbol.isModule()) {

-            // if the symbol is a module, then get all symbols exported by the module var moduleExports = symbol.getExports();
+            var moduleExports = symbol.getExports();
             for(var j = 0, k = moduleExports.length; j < k; j++) {